 *there are mentions of suicide and self harm.

 1. Tell us a little bit about your backstory and how it influenced your passion for poetry.

 i’ve always been into writing. i began expressing myself since i could hold a pencil — it was out of naivety, though.
 I'd write about the simple observations of a seven year old, you know, dogs, trains, that whole thing. it was before i fully understood what it meant to turn to writing as a way to cope.

 my pain and resilience are my biggest influence.

-suicide isnt what saved me. i would say the enlightenment i had afterwards is what sparked the fire inside of me. i had realized just how delicate life was. i began writing to cope. the gratification i got from writing was way more satisfying, and way less damaging than self harm ever was. i used to cope, but it had blossomed into something much more beautiful than just a mechanism.
+suicide isnt what saved me. i would say the enlightenment i had afterwards is what sparked the fire inside of me. i had realized just how delicate life was. i began writing to cope. the gratification i got from writing was way more satisfying, and way less damaging than self harm ever was. it had blossomed into something much more beautiful than just a mechanism.

 i realized it could help people, too.

 2. The first book that you wrote and published was “Pulchritude and Soul”.
 What was the defining moment that made you realize you had to share your story with the literary world?

 after my suicide attempt, i was placed in a psychiatric hospital where we were mandated to participate in group therapy. it was amazing to hear that i wasn’t alone. every individual perspective gave me a more refined view of pain. i realized then and there that my suffering wouldn't be forever. that i would get through this. i wanted to know why nobody spoke about this, and why instead, depression and suicide was glorified (we're talking 2012 tumblr).